Zeeshan Ashraf (cricketer)

 Zeeshan Ashraf (born 11 May 1992) is a Pakistani cricketer.
 He made his first-class debut for Multan in the 2012–13 Quaid-e-Azam Trophy on 13 January 2013.
 He was the leading run-scorer for Multan in the 2018–19 Quaid-e-Azam One Day Cup, with 370 runs in eight matches.
 In March 2019, he was named in Balochistan's squad for the 2019 Pakistan Cup.

+Career

+Ashraf began cricket career when he joined school cricket team of Government Islamia High School in Okara.
+His performance in school cricket led to participation in regional Under-15 tournaments.

+At 15, Ashraf was noticed by Mian Munir, then Club President at Okara Gymkhana Cricket Club, and joined the club, eventually becoming its captain.

+In 2013, Wasim Haider facilitated his entry into first-class cricket with Multan and on his debut he made a half-century.
+Later, he also played in limited-overs formats with the Multan Tigers.
+Despite setbacks, including being dropped from the Pakistan Under-23s and playing during Multan's relegation to Grade II, Ashraf continued to compete in club cricket.

+He later joined Ghani Glass cricket team, where he led the scoring in the PCB Patron's Trophy (Grade II).
+Ashraf also played for Lahore Whites in the National T20 Cup and opened the batting for Balochistan in the Pakistan Cup of 2019.